ghoti143/resume/README.md

 > and existing technology.
 He was also on my Innovation Team where he spent his own personal time learning
 > about new web technologies to help bring value to the team.
 He would bring value to any team he was on.

-### Dave Overstrom, Technical Architect, Geographic Information Services, Inc., managed Michael at Geographic Information Services, Inc.
+-- Erika Murray, managed Michael indirectly

 > For the past year, I have had the fortunate opportunity to work with Mike on the Army Mapper application
 > at GISinc.
 Mike's professionalism, work ethic, strong communication skills, and ability to learn and apply
 > new technologies has made him an invaluable asset to the team.
 It has been refreshing to work with someone